KazamaOnGithub/TikTok_ShareBoost/README.md

 # how to use

-You just have to first extract file, then open the "Setup", and finally you will have the modules that will open and install. (follow the instructions on the software)
+First install python then you can open the setup file.bat then use the bot like beug again a can test I think set it in the week then enjoy

 ## Contact Me
 ﹒Click here : [Discord Server](https://discord.gg/8MbYX2qRVs)